Ford Falcon (XG)

 The Ford Falcon (XG) is a range of commercial vehicles which was manufactured by Ford Australia from 1993 to 1996.
 It was derived from the Ford Falcon (XF) full-size car.

 Introduction

 The XG Falcon was introduced in March 1993 as a facelift of the XF commercial range, which it replaced.
 The XG was marketed in coupe utility and panel van body styles and during its three years in production it was sold alongside the EB Falcon, ED Falcon and EF Falcon sedan and wagon models.

-The XG featured the XF Falcon-style body with a new front similar to that of the EB Falcon.
-An overhead camshaft engine, and a one-tonne option were offered for the first time on Falcon commercial models.
+The XG carried over the XF Falcon body, with a new radiator grille, and repeater indicator lamps and engine displacement badges mounted behind the front wheels, similar to the treatment of these components on the EB Falcon.
+The significant changes were mechanical, with the 4.0 litre fuel-injected single overhead camshaft (OHC) engine and the four-speed automatic or five-speed manual transmission options offered in the EB Falcon range replacing the previous carburetted 4.1 litre overhead valve (OHV) engine and three-speed transmissions offered in the XF.
+The interior also saw minor updates, with the instrument panels of EB Falcon GLi and S models being adapted to the carried-over XF dashboard.

 Model range

 The XG range included two-door coupe utility and two-door panel van body styles, marketed as follows.